Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-Because it’s ridiculously smooth.
+Because it is ridiculously smooth.
 “I Like the Way (The Kissing Game)” is built on one of the friendliest grooves in early-90s radio, with harmonies that feel soft and polished instead of overworked.
 It has enough new jack swing influence to feel current, but it leans sweeter than harder-edged tracks from the same era.
 That made it a perfect crossover record.

 Gen X Rewind